MarcoSimoes/setplaysdataset/USAGE.md

 * **Pass to best player**: The player executing this behavior should decide who is the best teammate to receive a pass in the current situation.
 When you use this behavior, you should create a multi-flow setplay.
 First, you will make the green arrow point to one of the possible teammates to receive a pass.
 Them you plan the behaviors you want the other teammates to perform when the chosen teammate receives a pass, as you can see in the following image.
 Player number 4 will perform a Pass to Best Player.
 If he chooses teammate number 10 to receive the pass, the other teammates will execute offensive marker and other behaviors as shown below.

-![Using Pass to Best Player to Create a Multi-Flow Setplay][SPMultiFlow]
+![Using Pass to Best Player to Create a Multi-Flow Setplay][SPMultiFlow]A player executing *Hold* will do his best to avoid losing ball possession, but he will not move the ball to a particular region.
+He will only hold the ball in the same area where he is in the current step.

 After that, you need to give other pass options to player number 4.
 So, right-click in the setplay graph on the left side of the screen on the current step (in this case, it is step 0) and choose *Add transition* -> *Create a new Step*.
 A new step 3 is created, and a new transition from step 0 to step 3 is set.
 You can now make another *Pass to Best Player* from player number 4 to teammate number 11 and define the behaviors for the other teammates when the number 11 is chosen to receive a pass.
 Repeat this procedure to create another transition from step 0 to a new step 4 and define a *Pass to Best Player* to teammate number 9.
 Now you get a screen like this: